International Dairy Foods Association (IDFA)

 Location and Strategic Influence

 The International Dairy Foods Association (IDFA) is strategically headquartered in Washington, D.C.
-This location enhances IDFA's ability to engage in effective policy advocacy and connect with essential stakeholders in the U.S. dairy sector.
-As a prominent non-profit organization, IDFA plays a crucial role in representing the interests of the dairy industry within the political landscape.
+This central location amplifies IDFA's ability to advocate for the dairy industry and maintain strong connections with vital stakeholders within the U.S. sector.
+As a prominent non-profit organization, IDFA is pivotal in promoting and protecting the interests of the dairy industry in the political arena.

 Financial and Market Impact